Step 7: Analyse results

 - Find areas of improvement to increase satisfaction and loyalty.

-Step 3: Identify factors that drive loyalty, satisfaction and NPS
+Step 3: Identify factors that drive loyalty, satisfaction and improved NPS

 What are you doing that your customers or employees are satisfied with?
 This is a very important aspect of the result to identify in order to understand your target group.
 To measure this, you will need to take your customers/employees into consideration.
 Find out what is important for them and how you can live up to those expectations.